How will Brexit affect my Travel Plans?

 Will my current passport be affected by Brexit?

-When going on holiday to the EU after 29 March 2019, the UK government recommends you have six months left on your passport, on the date of arrival in an EU country.
+When going on holiday to the EU after the deadline, the UK government recommends you have six months left on your passport, on the date of arrival in an EU country.

 Will there be restrictions on where I can travel to after Brexit?